Back

 You may be spending plenty of hours in bed, but if your sleep is frequently interrupted or not restful, you'll still feel sleepy during the day.
 Factors that can affect sleep quality include sleep apnea, restless leg syndrome, and other sleep disorders like Pesky Sleep Startles.
 Additionally, stress, anxiety, and an uncomfortable sleep environment can also lead to poor sleep quality.

-• OSA, or obstructive sleep apnea: Breathing stops and sleep cycles are disrupted during episodes of airway blockage, resulting in fragmented rest.
++ Obstructive sleep apnea (OSA): Breathing stops and sleep cycles are disrupted during episodes of airway blockage, resulting in fragmented rest.

-Some medications induce drowsiness as a side effect, contributing to EDS.
++ Medication Side Effects: Some medications induce drowsiness as a side effect, contributing to EDS.
 These include: Antihistamines, Sedatives and Sleep Aids, Antidepressants: Certain medications can also bring on fatigue and interfere with daytime alertness.
-It's always a good idea to check the side effects of your meds, so you're not caught off guard by an unexpected midday snooze.

 Causes excessive daytime sleepiness